 Stimulants are the first-line treatment for hypersomnia and carry the risk of dependence, which can be problematic for an individual with hypersomnia and a history of substance abuse.
 Treatment options for a person with co-occurring hypersomnia and a substance use disorder would depend on the nature of the substances the person abuses.

 Despite the type of co-occurring conditions, it is always important to use an integrated treatment model to manage the symptoms of both conditions at the same time.
-If a person has hypersomnia and depression, treating depression will often help sleeping issues while treating sleeping issues may also have a positive impact on the mood disturbance.
+If a person has hypersomnia and depression, treating depression will often help sleeping issues while treating sleeping issues may also have a positive impact on mood disturbance.

-Hypersomnia and Addiction
+Hypersomnia and Addiction Treatment

 As hypersomnia is often treated with stimulant medications, it is important to tailor treatment based on a person’s specific substance use disorder.
 Treatment should address an individual’s hypersomnia and addiction simultaneously to effectively manage both conditions.